_____.About Poetry: The 'kue is Cool

 Dark 'kue are noir'kue, twisted 'kue wry'kue.

-An anthology of 'kue is a beau'kue.
+And a 'kue anthology is a beau'kue.

 That's quite enough about 'kue,